pybites/pybites.github.io-source/content/guest-naughts-and-crosses-ai.md

 <a name='the-main-class'></a>
 ### The main class

 Class.
 Yes, this game is going to be encompassed within an object!
-We can start getting into the nitty gritty right off by declaring our class… in deference to our US cousins we'll call our class `TicTacToe`—it's both shorter than `NaughtsAndCrosses` and less likely to cause argument over 'Nau…' versus 'Nou…' _([Naught vs. Nought](https://www.grammar.com/naught_vs._nought))_.
+We can start getting into the nitty-gritty right off by declaring our class… in deference to our US cousins we'll call our class `TicTacToe`—it's both shorter than `NaughtsAndCrosses` and less likely to cause argument over 'Nau…' versus 'Nou…' _([Naught vs. Nought](https://www.grammar.com/naught_vs._nought))_.